mixpanel/docs/pages/docs/tracking/reference/distinct-id-limits.md

 ![Screenshot use this board](/tracking_id_limits_copy_board.png)

-The board eases the proces of identifying the data marked as coming from a hot shard.
+The board eases the process of identifying the data marked as coming from a hot shard.
 Essentially, it helps you create reports to break down that data by the main `distinct_id` values affected as well as the event names.
 For example, you can see reports pointing to the main `distinct_id` values (by volume) generating the hot shard.

 ![Sample hot shard report](/tracking_id_limits_sample_report.png)